ReWild Walks & Talks

 Sustainable Pollinator Garden Plan Workshop.
 Bring information about your space – is it sunny or shady, is it wet or dry or irrigated, flat or on a slope, clay or sandy soil?
 Go home with a plan for a responsible & native plant garden that will use water wisely and feed many types of pollinators.

-ReWilding for Fun Wildlife presentation.
+ReWilding to Welcome Wildlife presentation.
 A discussion of the life cycles of butterflies, bees, birds, and others.
 We'll cover the food and habitats they need to survive, identify well-intentioned but sometimes harmful items, and discuss how we can coexist and attract more wildlife to our gardens.

 ReWilding with Pesky Wildlife presentation.
 A discussion of balanced ecosystems, potential impacts of deer, rabbits, voles, ticks and mosquitoes being out of balance, and what tips and tricks you can use in your garden to get the system back in balance.